ErikEJ/erikej.github.io/_posts/2024-04-04-dacfx-rules.md

 3. Create a Visual C\# custom rule class.

-4. To use the rule with either Visual Studio or other tools/pipelines, see my previous blog post [here](https://erikej.github.io/dacfx/codeanalysis/sqlserver/2024/04/02/dacfx-codeanalysis.html)
+4. To use the rule other tools/pipelines, see my previous blog post [here](https://erikej.github.io/dacfx/codeanalysis/sqlserver/2024/04/02/dacfx-codeanalysis.html)

 **Prerequisites**